Skip to main content

 Updated today

-Processing fees help you recover the costs associated with credit card transactions.
-Using this feature, you can transparently add charges based on card payments, reducing financial overhead and maintaining clear customer communication.
-Processing fees apply exclusively to card payments and do not support other payment methods like bank transfers, checks, or point-of-sale (POS) payments.
+Processing fees help you recover the cost of credit card transactions by adding a transparent fee to relevant payments.
+Using this feature, you can automatically apply a fee as a percentage of the invoice amount when members or companies pay with a card.
+Processing fees apply exclusively to card payments and do not support other payment methods, such as bank transfers, checks, or point-of-sale (POS) payments.

 Important: Merchants can apply surcharges where permitted by federal and state laws.
 However, before charging fees, clear customer notification, such as prominent signage or explicit terms in agreements, is required.